xavierloeraflores/Disaster-Relief-Robot/writeup.md

 ## Sources

-I did not use any external sources to compltete this writeup.
+I did not use any external sources to complete this writeup.